wardi/wardi.github.io/_pages/video_encoding.md

 ...
 ```

-On the left is the ideal frame from `badapple.enc.gz`, on the right is what
+ - the left "image" is the ideal frame from `badapple.enc.gz`
-would be displayed on the LCD display at this point.
+ - the right "image" is what would be displayed on the LCD display at this point in time
-`frame` is the frame number, `bytes sent` is the position within the file,
+ - `frame` is the frame number
+ - `bytes sent` is the position within the file
-`position` is the cursor position on the display, `delta` is the number
+ - `position` is the cursor position on the display
-of pixels different between ideal and display frames,
+ - `delta` is the number of pixels different between ideal and display images
-`cgram` is the number of CGRAM characters in use and the mapping
+ - `cgram` is the number of CGRAM characters in use and the mapping
-of screen positions to CGRAM character indexes.
+of screen positions to CGRAM character indexes

-These comments are responsible for `video.py` being more than 10MB
+These frame comparisons are responsible for `video.py` being more than 10MB
-so it's not stored in the same repo.
+so we're not storing a copy in the same repo.

 👉 Follow along by generating `video.py` on your own machine: